 Initiator(s)

 Initiators represent the national government(s) who requested the development of the cPPs and SDs for this technology area.
 The initiators do not have any particular responsibilities in the iTC, but they can have other roles as well in the iTC according to the ToR.
-Initiators of the biometric security cPP is IPA (Japan) and CNI (Spain).
+Initiators of the biometric security cPP is IPA (Japan) and CCN (Spain).

 Chairperson(s)